-In October of 1939, Mr. Darling was able to purchase the first admirable location for the funeral home which was located at 734 E. Levee Street.
+In October of 1939, Mr. Darling was able to purchase the first admirable location, the former A. A. Browne Residence, for the funeral home which was located at 734 E. Levee Street.
 This too was an old, but larger, residence which had fallen to disrepair.
 It was given a cleaning, some minor repairs and the funeral home was opened there.
 Other remodeling went on as time passed and additions were added as the growth of the business justified them.
 W. A. Darling Funeral Home joined the Valleywide Burial Association, an association of ten funeral homes across the Rio Grande Valley, in 1942.

 In 1957, Richard Mouser became associated with the firm as an apprentice funeral director-embalmer.
 In 1961, Mr. Mouser purchased one-half interest in the firm from his father-in-law, W. A. Darling.
 Darling Funeral Home was invited by elected the National Selected Morticians to obtain membership within their organization, by invitation only, in October 1964.

 In March of 1966, after extensive planning, the firm moved into the present quarters, which were built from the ground up for the purpose at 945 Palm Boulevard, corner of Monroe and Palm.
 The firm has continued to grow in the new location.